 The risk of breaching the Limit Reference Point based on the most current estimate of SSB shall be no greater than 20%.

+Monitoring strategy

 The ISC will conduct a stock assessment every three years, at which time the status relative to the reference points established under paragraph 2 will be evaluated.